Getting Started

 System update deployment error: keychain error.

-To resolve these errors, simply run this script in the Terminal app:
+To resolve the issues, run the following script in the Terminal app:

 If the error persists after running the script, contact Action1 support.